iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 When neural posterior estimation (NPE) is trained on clean simulations but encounters observations with weekend delays, the network faces out-of-distribution data.
 Figure 1 demonstrates the consequences: even with mild misspecification (α=20%), the posterior shifts away from true parameters, uncertainty increases substantially, and posterior predictive samples fail to capture the systematic Monday spikes.

+**Note on the example:** This scenario is designed for pedagogical illustration—in practice, if the weekend reporting delay were known, practitioners would explicitly model it in the simulator.
+The methods discussed below address situations where the source or structure of misspecification is unknown, difficult to model, or where the goal is to develop robust inference procedures that can handle unanticipated discrepancies.

 Having seen the practical impact of misspecification in this example, we now turn to formal definitions and a systematic review of approaches for addressing this challenge.

 ## Defining Model Misspecification